 See animals at Woodland Park Zoo

 Summer time events at Woodland Park Zoo include live concerts, wine tastings, and private tours.
-And in the winter, the zoo grounds is decorated with holiday lights to get zoo visitors in the festive spirit.
+And in the winter, the zoo grounds come alive with holiday lights to get zoo visitors in the festive spirit.
 Tickets are $20.95 for adults aged 13-64, and $12.95 for children aged 3-12.
 Toddlers aged 2 and under are free.
 If you have a membership to another city’s zoo that participates in the Reciprocal Zoos and Aquariums program, you can get half-price admission to Woodland Park Zoo!

 Admire the city skyline from the Seattle Great Wheel

-In the evening, the colorful lights on the wheel create dazzling patterns, and usually happen whenever there is a University of Washington football game, or a Seattle Seahawks football game in nearby Century Link Field.
+In the evening, the colorful lights on the wheel create dazzling patterns.
+This usually happens whenever there is a University of Washington football game, or a Seattle Seahawks football game in nearby Century Link Field.
 Tickets to the Seattle Great Wheel are $14 for adults aged 12 and older, and $9 for kids aged 3-11.
 Toddlers 2 and under are free.
-The Seattle Great Wheel is open every day of the week, and is one of the most scenic activities in Seattle.
+The Seattle Great Wheel is open every day of the week, and is one of the most scenic activities in Seattle for families.

-Our favorite parks with hikes within the Seattle city limits include Discovery Park, Washington Park Arboretum, Lincoln Park, Camp Long, Schmitz Prezerve, and Carkeek Park.
-All of these parks are free and open to the public, and are usually open during daylight hours.
+Our favorite parks with hikes within the Seattle city limits include Discovery Park, Washington Park Arboretum, and Lincoln Park.
+We also like Camp Long, Schmitz Prezerve, and Carkeek Park.
+All of these parks are free and open to the public.
+They are usually open during daylight hours.

-Learn about Seattle on the Underground Tour
+Learn about Seattle history on the Underground Tour

 My husband’s cousin currently works as a tour guide in Seattle’s quirky Underground Tour.
 We love going on this tour because it gives us a glimpse of Seattle’s history, back when it was just starting out in the 1800’s.
-Located in the historic area known as Pioneer Square, the Underground Tour takes visitors under Seattle’s streets, where the original downtown Seattle was located.
+Located in the historic area known as Pioneer Square, the Underground Tour takes visitors under Seattle’s streets.
+You can actually see where the original downtown Seattle was located.
 There is even a chance to see one of Seattle’s oldest toilets (I told you it was quirky)!

 Observe sea life at the Aquarium

 The Seattle Aquarium is located in Seattle’s waterfront, near the popular Pike Place Market.
 Entrance into the aquarium is $19.95 for kids aged 4-12, and $29.95 for adults aged 13 and older.
 Kids 3 and under are free.
 Aquarium hours are 9:30am to 5pm daily.

 Climb aboard an airplane at the Museum of Flight

 The Museum of Flight houses more than 175 aircrafts, and some of them you can actually go into!
 The hours are 10am to 5pm daily, with extended (and free) hours on the first Thursday of each month from 5pm – 9pm.
 Admission is $15 for kids aged 5-17, and $24 for adults aged 18 and older.
 Kids 4 and under are always free.

 Play with computers at the Living Computers Museum + Labs

 The second level of the museum houses computers dating back to the 60’s and 70’s, many of them still functional!
 Hours of operation are Wednesday to Sunday from 10am – 5pm, with free admission and extended hours on the first Thursday of each month.
 Admission for regular hours are $16 for the general public, aged 6 and over.
 Kids 5 and under are free.

 Take in a 360 degree view of downtown from Smith Tower

-These days, the building seems like a dwarf compared to nearby Columbia Tower, but you can still get beautiful 360 degree views of the city from its observatory.
+These days, the building is a dwarf compared to nearby Columbia Tower, but you can still get beautiful 360 degree views of the city from its observatory.
 Tickets are $19 for adults aged 13 and over, and $15 for kids aged 5 to 12, but locals with a valid Washington state ID can get in for just $12.
 The observatory is open daily from 10am to 9pm.

-We can’t help but think fondly on all the memories we made while doing these fun activities in Seattle.
+We can’t help but think fondly on all the memories we made while doing these fun activities in Seattle for families over the years.
 We truly were lucky to be able to live in such a great city with so many things available for families.
-If you’re planning a visit, we hope you’ll check out these activities in Seattle and see for yourself why we love this city so much.
+Seattle is truly a unique city!